msinnema33/Groa-be/README.md

 Express

--    Point One
+-    RESTful API
--    Point Two
+-    Straightforward sever construction
--    Point Three
+-    Stable and widely used
--    Point Four
+-    Can be built upon

 ## Endpoints